 Previous to Duke I was the president and CEO of West Michigan Air Care, a critical care helicopter and MICU provider based in Kalamazoo, Michigan.
 Air Care is the result of the merger of the helicopter programs of Borgess Medical Center and Bronson Methodist Hospital in March 1993.
 It was the first air medical merger in the United States and were the featured cover story in the July/August 1995 issue of AirMed now called the Air Medical Journal.
 Before Air Care I served as the Assistant Administrator for Emergency, Trauma and Ambulatory Services at Fairfax Hospital in Falls Church, Virginia, which is outside of Washington, DC.
 Fairfax is part of Inova Health System.
 As part of my responsibilities, I researched and implemented an air medical service called Inova Medical AirCare.
 I left Fairfax in September 1992 to merge the services in Kalamazoo and to lead West Michigan Air Care.

+I am currently on the board of directors for the Association of Critical Care Transport.
 I served on the Association of Air Medical Services Board of Directors Executive Committee as Treasurer, Vice President, President, and Past President.
 I am a past president and former webmaster of the Triangle Healthcare Executives' Forum, a past president of the Michigan Association of Air Medical Services, past director of Region IX (Kentucky, North Carolina, South Carolina, Tennessee, Virginia, West Virginia) and Region III Director (Illinois, Indiana, Michigan & Ohio) for the Association of Air Medical Services.
-I also served as a regent and instructor for the Medical Transport Leadership Institute (MTLI) from its founding in 1997 through 2007.
+I also serve as a regent and instructor for the Medical Transport Leadership Institute (MTLI) from its founding in 1997 through 2007 and again in 2015.
 MTLI is held annually at the Oglebay Resort & Conference Center in Wheeling, West Virginia.
 I was one of the founders of the South Carolina Area Association of Air Medical Services and served as Webmaster and Treasurer.